Zieria madida

-Zieria madida is a plant in the citrus family Rutaceae and endemic to tropical north-eastern Queensland.
-It is an open, compact shrub with three-part leaves and up to ten white to pale pink flowers with four petals and four stamens arranged in the leaf axils.
+Zieria madida, commonly known as Thornton Peak stink bush, is a plant in the citrus family Rutaceae and endemic to tropical north-eastern Queensland.
+It is an open, compact shrub with three-part leaves (trifoliolate) and up to ten white to pale pink flowers with four petals and four stamens arranged in the leaf axils.
 It usually grows in exposed, windswept locations on granite mountaintops.

 Description

 Zieria madida is an open, compact shrub which grows to a height of 2 m and has wiry branches with raised lumps where leaves have been shed.
 The leaves are composed of three elliptic to narrow egg-shaped leaflets.
 The leaves have a petiole 8-23 mm long and the central leaflet is 15-29 mm long and 5-14 mm wide.
 Both sides of the leaflets are glabrous.
 The flowers are white to pale pink and are arranged in groups of between three and ten in leaf axils, although only three are open at the same time.
 The groups are on a stalk 4-13 mm long and which has prominent ridges.
 The flowers are surrounded by scale-like bracts which remain during flowering.
 The sepals are triangular, about 1 mm long and wide and the four petals are elliptic in shape, about 4 mm long and 2 mm wide with star-like hairs on both surfaces.
 The four stamens are 1.5-2 mm long.
 Flowering occurs mainly from September to November and is followed by fruit which are more or less smooth, glabrous capsules 4 mm long and about 2 mm wide.